NiteshBagle123/chess-board-app/README.md

 2. Move to the root of the cloned repository in your system and do npm install.
 3. Once npm install is done successfully you can see node_modules folder in your root of the project.
 4. We are ready to consume application by running index.js file which is start of the project as mentioned in subsequent steps.
-5. Open terminal and fire command - node index.js pawn A1 which will shown output in terminal as A2
+5. Open terminal and fire command - node index.js pawn A1 which will shown output in terminal as A2.
+In case of pawn assumed that from 1 - 4 position will move forward from bottom to top and from 5 - 8 will from top to bottom considering requirement to move forward.
+Inshort assumption in this case is 2 players playing.
 6. Fire command - node index.js king D5 which will show output in terminal as C4,C5,C6,D4,D6,E4,E5,E6
 7. Fire command - node index.js queen E5 which will show output in terminal as A5,B5,C5,D5,F5,G5,H5,E1,E2,E3,E4,E6,E7,E8,B8,C7,D6,F4,G3,H2,A1,B2,C3,D4,F6,G7,H8
 8. You can also refer chess-1-.pdf present in the repository for more details on the application.